webpy/webpy.github.com/cookbook/transactions.md

 ### Solution

-The web.DB class has a method `transaction` which returns a transaction object.
-The transaction object can be used to commit or rollback a transaction.
+The database object has a method `transaction` which starts a new transaction and returns the transaction object.
+The transaction object can be used to commit or rollback that transaction.

     import web